 Then, start searching for the best bulk price.
 Check your local stores (including your local supermarket – especially if you live in a smaller town – sometimes they are willing to sell wholesale to you!), check with Azure Standard, check with bulk food stores (you can often find these in Amish and Mennonite communities), check with big box stores, check with Amazon (and don’t forget to compare the Subscribe and Save price – you can always UNsubscribe!)

 Now, take a look at those bulk costs in comparison to the best deal you can find on the smaller version.
 Sometimes bulk is NOT a good deal.
-For instance, it is a better deal for me to open lots of small cans of tomato sauce from Aldi rather than buy the bulk tomato sauce from Sam’s.
+For instance, it is a better deal for me to buy 11.5 oz bags of chocolate chips from Aldi rather than buy the bulk chocolate chips from Sam’s or anywhere else for that matter.
 I would be paying for convenience if I purchased the bulk item, and this is not something I feel I need to do.

 Once you know if the bulk item is a good deal, you can make an informed decision about whether to buy it that way or not.
 Another thing to note is that bulk takes up space.
 Be prepared to find places to put your bulk items (under the bed, in corners, in basements, etc), and decide if you really have the room for such items.